Northern Ireland Schools Hit by Cyber Attack as Exam Season Approaches

 What's Next

 The EA and Capita are working to restore full access as quickly as possible.
 Schools have been advised to contact the EA's dedicated support line for assistance.
 The investigation into the extent of the breach and whether personal data was accessed is ongoing, with further updates expected in the coming days.
+The ICO will also conduct its own assessment of the incident.

 Full details of the incident are available at The Irish News.
+Further context on cyber security in UK education is available at GOV.UK.